combine/objection-auth/README.md

 // Mixin the plugin.
 const TokenableModel = Tokenable({
-  // expiration time in seconds (default: 7 days)
+  // expiration time in minutes (default: 7 days)
-  expiresIn: 604800,
+  expiresIn: 10080,
-  // name of the cookie to store
-  cookieName: 'jwt',
   // the secret token to use to authenticate the JWT
   secretToken: '!secret!'
 })(Model);